-Effective management of the historic environment requires informed decision making based on good information and sound advice which the Trust provides through the delivery of the Archaeological Planning Advice service to Perth and Kinross Council as well as many of our other schemes and projects such as the development of a regional archaeological research framework for Perth and Kinross (PKARF).
+Effective management of the historic environment requires informed decision making based on good information and sound advice, which the Trust provides through the delivery of the Archaeological Planning Advice service to Perth & Kinross Council as well as many of our other schemes and projects such as the development of a regional archaeological research framework for Perth and Kinross (PKARF).